 1. Leads – Opportunity

-Leads can look like many things.
+High quality leads can look like many things.
 They can be a message sent through Facebook asking about your services, an email info request, a response back to your email newsletter, basically any time someone talks to you about the goods or services that you sell they are potential customers.

 THE FIRST THING you should do after getting one of these messages is to add this person to your email list, or spreadsheet of prospects.